noahehall/theBookOfNoah/0current/aws/exams/services/networkingContentDelivery/vpc.md

 ### NACLs

 - network access control lists: control what kind of traffic can enter and leave the subnet
+  - control access at the subnet level.
 - stateless firewall at the subnet level: you must edit both ingress & egress traffic
   - by default allows all in/egress traffic: you can then restrict access

 ### security groups

+- control access at the resource level
 - see [markdown file](./securitygroups.md)

 ### flow logs